carpentries/instructor-training/_episodes/08-motivation.md

 This not only motivates them,
-it also helps build their confidence in us, so that if it takes longer to get to something they find useful in a later topic, they'll persist with the lesson.
+it also helps build their confidence in us, so that if it takes longer to get to something they find useful in a later topic, they will persist with the lesson.

 To do this, we as instructors need to go through the work of identifying what to teach first (or at all!).